Japan PM Says Trump Tariffs A national Crisis - UrduPoint

 Japan PM Says Trump Tariffs A 'national Crisis'

+President Donald Trump's tariffs on Japanese goods are a "national crisis", Prime Minister Shigeru Ishiba said Friday ahead of cross-party talks on mitigating the impact

-Tokyo, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2025) US President Donald Trump's tariffs on Japanese goods are a "national crisis", Prime Minister Shigeru Ishiba said Friday ahead of cross-party talks on mitigating the impact on the heavily export-dependent economy.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2025) US President Donald Trump's tariffs on Japanese goods are a "national crisis", Prime Minister Shigeru Ishiba said Friday ahead of cross-party talks on mitigating the impact.

-Japanese firms are the biggest investors into the United States but Trump on Thursday announced a hefty 24 percent levy on imports from the close US ally as part of global "reciprocal" levies.
+Japanese firms are the biggest investors in the United States but Trump on Thursday announced a hefty 24-percent levy on imports from the close US ally as part of global "reciprocal" levies.

 The measures "can be called a national crisis and the government is doing its best with all parties" to lessen the impact, Ishiba said in parliament.

-Foreign Minister Takeshi Iwaya "strongly demanded" to US Secretary of State Marco Rubio in talks in Brussels on Thursday that the "extremely regrettable" measures be reviewed, Tokyo said.

-Japan's main Nikkei 225 index fell 2.75 percent on Friday, adding to a 2.7 percent drop on Thursday after the S&P 500 on Wall Street dropped by the most in a day since 2020.
+Bank of Japan governor Kazuo Ueda said meanwhile that tariffs "can be a factor in downward pressure on the global and national economies".

-Ishiba told ministers "to take all measures necessary including financing support" for domestic industries and protecting jobs, government spokesman Yoshimasa Hayashi told reporters.
+Ishiba on Thursday told his ministers "to study closely" the tariffs and "to take all measures necessary including financing support" for domestic industries and protecting jobs, government spokesman Yoshimasa Hayashi told reporters.

-Ishiba's meetings with party leaders later Friday were aimed at laying the groundwork for the supplementary budget, the Asahi Shimbun daily reported.
+Ishiba's meetings with party leaders later Friday were aimed at laying the groundwork for the supplementary budget bill, as his minority government needs opposition support to pass it in parliament, the Asahi Shimbun daily reported.

 Recent Stories